-Enter: Brands’ Resort/Cruise collections.
+Enter: Brands’ Resort/Cruise and Couture collections.
 The coverage of these special, pre-season shows is often extremely questionable due to the resulting deficiencies in journalistic integrity and rampant FTC violations in connection with such coverage by an array of the industry’s most prominent publications.

 Pre-season collections tend to be presented in far-flung locations, and thus, amount to mini-vacations, complete with accommodations, activities, and gifts, for attendees.
 This year, Chanel staged its Resort 2017 show in Cuba.
 Louis Vuitton in Brazil.
 Gucci at Westminster Abbey in London, and Dior at Oxfordshire’s Blenheim Palace.
 Far from merely taking the form of runway shows, these pre-season events, in particular, are often lavish weekend-long affairs, something editors are not necessarily shy to document (in articles and especially on their public personal Instagram accounts).

 As Vogue Runway director Nicole Phelps noted on the heels of Louis Vuitton’s Resort 2017 show in Rio: “There were 514 local and international guests arrayed on the [Niterói] museum’s spectacular patio this afternoon … Some of them had already seen the Niterói from above on helicopter tours of the city.
 Out-of-towners began arriving in Rio as early as Thursday, and Vuitton kept them busy with everything from trips to Corcovado to paddleboard lessons.”

 While such elements have been documented quite thoroughly on editors’ Instagram accounts, what the average individual would not be able to tell from most corresponding show reviews or industry insiders’ Instagram coverage is that these perks tend to be part of nearly all-expenses-paid weekend-long affairs.